-Here are National Weather Service (NWS) preliminary (still needing verification) precipitation totals for March 2016 at 11 Virginia or near-Virginia locations, along with the normal for this month of the year at each location.
-Also shown are the precipitation totals at each location for the previous 12 months and the normal annual precipitation for each location.
+Here are National Weather Service (NWS) preliminary (still needing verification) precipitation totals for March 2017 at 11 Virginia or near-Virginia locations, along with the “normal” (three-decade average) for this month of the year at each location.
+Also shown are the precipitation totals at each location for the previous 12 months and the annual precipitation normals for each location.
 All values are in inches.

 1 – The Bluefield location is the Mercer County, W. Va., airport, near the Va.-W.Va. state line.

 2- The Bristol location Tri-Cities Airport in Tenn., about 20 miles from Bristol, Va./Tenn.

 3 – The Charlottesville location is the (Charlottesville-Albemarle Airport.

 4 – Wallops Island is in Accomack County.

 5 – Washington-Dulles Airport is in Loudoun County.

 Precipitation sources: Climate pages of the following National Weather Service Forecast Offices: